polterguy/system42/components/common-widgets/README.md

 ```

 Notice, instead of adding a *[literal]*, *[container]* or *[void]* into your *[widgets]* collection - We add a reference to our DateTimePicker
-through *[sys42.widgets.datetimepicker]* instead.
-The above code will resemble someething like the following.
+through the *[sys42.widgets.datetimepicker]* Active Event.
+The above code will resemble something like the following.

 ![alt tag](../bootstrap/widgets/datetimepicker/screenshots/datetimepicker-example-screenshot.png)